20 Insanely Cute Cafes in Paris

 Odette is a cafe and pastry shop located a few minutes away from Ile de la Cite in Saint Michel.
 Odette is one of my favorite cute cafes in Paris because it also makes for the perfect photo spot.

-Odette is famous for their adorable choux à la crème (cream puffs) that they offer in many different flavors!
-Odette also has a pretty little terarsse with a few tables facing Notre Dame de Paris.
+Odette is famous for its adorable choux à la crème (cream puffs) that they offer in many different flavors!
+Odette also has a pretty little terrasse with a few tables facing Notre Dame de Paris.
 It’s the perfect spot to take a coffee break and delight in a few cream puffs.
 You’ll struggle to choose which flavor to try!

 Where to find it: 77 Rue Galande, 75005 Paris, France

 This Instagram famous cafe is arguably the prettiest cafe in Paris during Spring: the facade is covered in purple wisteria, matching the adorable purple tables on the terrasse.
 Au Vieux Paris d’Arcole is a street away from Notre Dame.
 The area right around the Cathedral is currently closed as they are re-building after the Notre Dame fire .
 That said, Ile de La Cite is still totally worth a walk and there is nowhere better to stop for a glass of Rose than Le Vieux Paris d’Arcole.